-The Federal Government can help people and their families move to where there are jobs.
+A government's duty to its people is to them as individual human beings.
+The state can help people and their families move to where there are jobs.
 It can subsidize faster transportation so that people can commute over longer distances feasibly.
 It can help people prepare for jobs in growing industries and match them with jobs, too.
 It can change zoning laws to encourage more affordable housing near where there is job growth.
 It can provide a safety net for those who are too old, too unwell, or just too anchored to move.
 It can copy the active labor-market policies of most European countries, putting in place government programs that enhance incentives to seek employment, improve job readiness, and help people find work.

 Where U.S. economic policy has been too neoliberal is not on trade but on domestic issues.
-That is where we have withdrawn necessary regulations, starved enforcement of regulations which do exist, and cut worthwhile public spending and investment.
-The U.S. government has worried too much that a stronger safety net might disincentivize people to find work, relied too much on finely tuned incentives and nudges as the mainstay of policies, and, as a result, done far too little to directly pay for individuals' health care, education and training, transportation, and childcare.
-This was true in the Clinton and Obama Administrations as well as in the Bush and Trump Administrations.
+The government has worried too much that a stronger safety net might disincentivize people to find work, relied too much on finely tuned incentives and nudges as the mainstay of policies, and, as a result, done far too little to directly pay for individuals' health care, education and training, transportation, and childcare.
 It has failed to seriously enforce laws against tax evasion, environmental dumping, the underpayment of wages, and unsafe workplaces.
-The American Rescue Plan, passed by Congress in March, includes some measures in the right spirit, notably the expansion of the child tax credit, and I support most of the public investments proposed by the Biden Administration and favorably considered by the House.
+The American Rescue Plan, passed by Congress in March, includes some measures in the right spirit, notably the expansion of the child tax credit, which is now universal for couples making less than \$150,000 a year and for individuals making less than \$75,000 a year.
+Too few of these provisions, however, are set to last beyond the recovery from the pandemic.

-What is truly needed, though, are universal benefits that protect individuals and families, rather than jobs and places.
+What is needed are universal benefits that protect individuals and families, rather than jobs and places.
 Instead of reinforcing the partitioning of the country into districts that define people's identities, policies should help people see their security as independent of their current location.
 The United States would be better off economically and politically.
-To that end, the Affordable Care Act Testimony should be expanded so that health insurance is truly portable.
+To that end, the Affordable Care Act should be expanded so that health insurance is truly portable.
 Pension programs should be consolidated across employers to reduce the cost of changing jobs.
 Gig, temporary, and part-time workers should receive most of the same legal protections that full-time employees do, and they should be allowed to accumulate seniority, savings, and benefits just as many full-time workers do.
 These policies would level the playing field for various types of American workers and make it easier for them to move between jobs.
 They would also force employers to compete for workers on the basis of better wages by removing their ability to entrap employees in a given spot or through their irregular status.
-We are seeing some of this at work at present, but these need to be more than temporary empowerments of workers due to recovery from COVID or associated programs - we need legislation to truly address disparities.